Rohan-1405/dailypractice/day2.md

 ## Debug / Optimize

-I checked for common issues and learned how to fix them.
-I also explored basic optimization techniques.
+I checked that Apache and MySQL services are running properly to avoid server-related issues.
+I fixed the database connection by using the correct credentials.
+I also verified that the WordPress files are placed correctly inside the htdocs folder.
+Finally, I tested the setup by accessing the application using http://localhost/rohan-com and confirmed that it is working correctly.

 ---